Wireless earbuds

 Buy on Amazon

-Bose took a long time to get into the noise-canceling earbud game, but the QuietComfort II was worth the weight.
-Debuting late in 2020 and now onto their second version, they immediately set the bar for how good active noise cancellation could be from a set of wireless earbuds.
+Bose took a long time to get into the noise-canceling earbud game, but the QuietComfort Ultra was worth the wait.
+Now onto their third version, they continue to set the bar for how good active noise cancellation can be from a set of wireless earbuds.

 Crank the adjustable ANC up to 10, and the outside world just disappears.
-We’ve experienced the same thing from the best noise-canceling headphones in the past, but until this model and the above Sony’s came along, it just didn’t seem possible from a set of earbuds.
+I’ve experienced the same thing from the best noise-canceling headphones in the past, but until this model came along, it just didn’t seem possible from a set of earbuds.
 City streets, noisy neighbors, and even rumbling plane engines are no match.

 While fit is a subjective and personal thing, Bose does what it can to ensure the buds sit comfortably yet tightly in your ears.
-Three different-sized tips come in the box, along with three silicone “stability bands” that sit on each earbud and ensure that once it’s in place, it stays that way even during active movement.
+Three different-sized tips come in the box, along with three silicone “stability bands” that sit on each earbud and ensure that once it’s in place, it stays that way.

 Speaking of being active, the earbuds are IPX4 rated.
 They’ll survive sweat and splashes, but not much more.
-Since many wireless earbuds don’t have any kind of official water resistance at all, though, we’ll take what we can get here.
+Since many wireless earbuds don’t have any kind of official water resistance at all, though, I’ll take what I can get here.

 Sound quality is typically Bose, by which I mean that music usually sounds great, if somewhat bass-heavy.
 That’s how many people like to listen to their favorite tunes, but if you’re a purist about these things, you’ll likely want to reach for the EQ settings in the accompanying app.